hotrodorm/hotrod/attic/docs/data-types.md

       <table name="employee" />
     ```

-2. A type solver overrides the dialect default.
+2. If a type solver is defined, it overrides the dialect default.
 In this case the column type is `Double`:

     ```xml
       <type-solver>